Things to do in Quebec city in wintertime! Updated 2022

 Un café, s'il vous plaît Of course you can pass the whole day outside... but what better after your rosy cheeks have gone numb than a nice hot cup of coffee?
 You can go to Tim Horton or Starbuck coffee if you want but you should definitely try coffee in certain coffee-houses that are exclusive to this city!
 Here is a short list of some of these places: Maison Smith (you can find 3 La Maison Smith in the old town at great locations).
+Les Bruleries (Various locations, great local art display!
+Joli endroit).
+Nektar Caféologue (Various locations, from limoilou to Saint-roch) Nice place that I love to go on the 3e avenue.
 Café Félin ma langue aux chats(If you love cats this is the place to go, it is a cat friendly coffee house.
 Location is about 1 minute away from the Gare du Palais train station).
-Les Bruleries (Various locations, great local art display!
-Joli endroit).
-Saint Henri (In the heart of Saint Roch, relaxing) Camellia-Sinensis (If you are more into traditionnal tea...it's one of the places to go!
-Good service) Sebz Tea Lounge (located in the upper town, it features knowledgeable employees and a wonderful ''loungey'' vibe.
-A very pleasant experience indeed!)
+Café Faux Mouvement located at the end of petit champlain street.
+If you are a runners, they are specialised into running gear.
+You can also run with them!

 Go to a spa

 The Strom spa is right by the saint Lawrence river at a perfect location.
 I personally visited the place and it is literally immaculate.
 I didn't want to leave the place.
 It is already ranked as one of the most beautiful spa in whole Quebec area.
-There are also many other great ones, for example Siberia Spa (In the wild) Sky Spa (which on the top of a skyscraper...I know!)
+It recently opened few years ago only 15 minutes walking distance from Place Royale.
+Siberia Spa In the wild - quite nice location!
+Sky Spa (which on the top of a skyscraper...I know!)
 Spa des Neiges (Few minutes away from Saint-Anne de beaupré next to Beaupré microbrewery also ! )

 Take the ferry

 A boat ride on the historical Saint Lawrence river it’s a must (all season included).
 The most amazing view you'll get is in winter.
 Seeing the cold ice floating along the river is a unique experience.
 Did you know that people in the past were able to cross the saint Lawrence river on horse carriages?
 We formerly had an ice bridge and people were even able to cross the river by foot…now I don’t suggest you to do so…You might die.
 Levis overlooks Quebec right across the river where you'll find the ferry.
-Go have a drink at the LeCorsaire microbrewery (1 minute away from the terminal) and enjoy the view for me.
+Go have a drink at the le Corsaire microbrewery (1 minute away from the terminal) and enjoy the view for me.